haijiaolu/vol/docs/post/anthes-2009.md

 if it acts like Unix, regardless of the underlying code.

-A still broader definition of Unix would include Unix-like operating systems --sometimes called Unix "clones"or "look-alikes"--that copied many ideas from Unix but didn't directly incorporate code from Unix.
+A still broader definition of Unix would include Unix-like operating systems --sometimes called Unix "clones" or "look-alikes"--that copied many ideas from Unix but didn't directly incorporate code from Unix.
 The leading one of these is Linux.